inner-whisper/inner-whisper.github.io/_posts/2023-01-02-rails-console-dsl-helpers.markdown

 end
 ```

-Also, we need to inform Rails about using this module on console:
+Second, inform Rails about using this module on console:

 ```ruby
 # config/application.rb